2. Staff bios

 Candid shots from work in prisons videos

-Lucy Wallace, MA founded Dance To Be Free (DTBF) along with her Board of Directors in 2015.
-They started their weekly classes at Denver Women’s Correctional Facility and eventually implemented their teacher-trainings in January of 2016.
-They are now in 10 prisons in 6 states (CO, AR, MS, HI, NE and WA).
+In 2015, DTBF started their weekly classes at Denver Women’s Correctional Facility and eventually implemented their teacher-trainings in January of 2016.
+They are now in 16 prisons and 9 states (CO, AR, SD, NC, MS, HI, NE, VA, FL and TN).

 The list of repetitive, rhythmic regulations used for trauma by Dr. Perry, Dr. Bessel van der Kolk, Dr. Pat Ogden and others is remarkable.
 It includes singing, dancing, drumming, and most musical activities.
 Perry’s research confirms the results we are experiencing, whether we are dancing in maximum or medium facilities; dance heals – racial boundaries soften and those that were enemies come together in the dance.